-With Freeletics Gym training, you will be directed through your complete workout, and you can learn all the exercises from the movement-teaching section.
+With Freeletics, you will be guided through your complete workout and be shown the exercises.
 For beginners, or if you have any general uncertainties, it is important that there are trained personnel available to answer any questions.
 Due to low prices, many discount studios forego trainers, whereas premium studios often have many employees who constantly watch the training area.
 Also, experienced and helpful studio users can generally answer basic questions.
 When choosing your studio, make sure that in this respect, your needs will be met.

 Cleanliness and atmosphere in the studio

 Most studios have clear rules of conduct to ensure the cleanliness of the training area, changing rooms, showers, and toilets.
 During your visit, pay attention whether these are adhered to by all users.
 Ultimately, it’s important you feel at ease in the studio of your choice so as to be able to focus wholeheartedly on your training.